Track and Field Coaches

 - (12th year, 18th year on WU staff)

 - (503) 370-6898 voice

-Matt McGuirk is in his 10th year as the head track and field coach at Willamette University and is in his 14th year on the coaching staff.
+Matt McGuirk is in his 12th year as the head track and field coach at Willamette University and is in his 16th year on the coaching staff in 2014-15.
 He was named NCAA Division III National Coach of the Year in 2004 (men) and 2007 (women).

 In both 2004 and 2005, the Willamette men’s team ended the season by bringing home NCAA trophies for Top 4 finishes.
-In the Northwest Conference, the Bearcats have set a high bar of excellence by winning 10 of last 12 men’s and women’s team titles since 2004.
+In the Northwest Conference, the Bearcats have set a high bar of excellence by winning six men's titles and nine women’s team titles since 2002.

 At Willamette, McGuirk and his staff have coached 23 athletes to 45 All-America performances.
 They have helped WU athletes win 287 All-Conference awards.

 One of McGuirk’s top athletes was seven-time NCAA national champion Nick Symmonds, who won the 1,500 three times and the 800 four times.
 He was fifth in the 800 at the 2012 London Olympics, fifth at the World Championships in 2011 and was sixth in 2009.
 Symmonds was also a semifinalist at the 2008 Beijing Olympics.
 He has won five U.S. national titles in the 800, placed second twice and has claimed two indoor titles.